-Twin Rivers Unified School District in Sacramento, California unveiled nine new electric school buses with another 10 on the way, as it expands its nationally leading zero-emissions fleet.
+Twin Rivers Unified School District in Sacramento, California, has unveiled nine new electric school buses with another 10 on the way, as it expands its nationally leading zero-emissions fleet.

 The district received five Blue Bird All American Electric buses on Wednesday and followed up with four new eLion buses from the Lion Electric Company on Friday.
 With 25 total electric buses, Twin Rivers operates the largest electric school district fleet in the U.S.